pds-data-dictionaries/ldd-mars2020/README.md

 # Mars 2020 Mission Data Dictionary (LDD)

-The Mars 2020 Mission Data Dictionary contains classes and attributes that describe data products from the Mars 2020 Perseverance Rover mission.
+The Mars 2020 Mission Data Dictionary contains classes and attributes that describe data products from the Mars 2020 Perseverance Rover Mission.

 # Documentation